Harsh-Butani/Competitive-Programming/Notes/Part-1.md

 **5. Dynamic Programming (DP)**

+- There are 2 classes of DP problems: Forward and Backward DP.
+In forward DP, we update DP values of states which are reachable from the current state.
+In backward DP, we update the DP value of current state by checking the transitions from its previous states
 - In Dynamic Programming, we build the DP array as per the recurrence relation we have.
 As an example, consider the problem in which you are given $q$ queries of type $+ x$ or $- x$.
 A query of type $+ x$ adds $x$ to the multiset (which is initially empty) and a query of type $- x$ removes a single instance of $x$ from the multiset (It is guaranteed that $x$ exists in the multiset when a query of type $- x$ appears).
 You are also given an integer $k$.
 After each query, you need to output the number of ways to obtain $k$ as sum of some numbers in the multiset
 ```cpp
 vector<int>dp(k+1,0); // dp[i] -> Number of ways to obtain i as sum of some numbers in the multiset